 Birds have a habit of building nests in inconvenient places.
 Find out when and how you can move a bird nest if needed.

 There’s nothing like the thrill of discovering a bird has decided to nest in your yard.
 After all the hard work you’ve put in creating a good wildlife habitat for them, learning they’ve finally moved in feel like a victory.
-But what about when that nest appears someplace a little inconvenient – like your backyard grill, or among your garden rakes, or even in a coat pocket?
+But what about when that nest appears someplace a little inconvenient—like your backyard grill, or among your garden rakes, or even in a coat pocket?
 (Yup, that happens.
 Wrens love pockets.)
-In that case, you might need to move the bird nest.
-But before you do, there are some factors to consider, including whether or not it’s legal to do so.
+Can you move a bird nest?
+Before you do, there are some factors to consider, including whether or not it’s legal to do so.

 First, the legal stuff: The Migratory Bird Treaty Act of 1918 protects more than 800 birds in North America, including basically every bird that might nest in your yard.
 The act protects birds in a wide variety of ways, and that includes their nests.
 It’s illegal to interfere with an “active nest,” which is defined as one in which a bird has either laid eggs and/or is brooding (sitting on the nest).

 What that means to you: If you come across a bird nest in your yard that has eggs, or see a female sitting on the nest, your options are legally pretty limited, no matter how inconvenient it might be for you.
 If the nest absolutely must be moved, you’ll need to contact a local rescue organization.
 Such organizations have or can obtain permits to deal with the situation.
 Please note that under the law, it is not legal to simply move the nest to another location in your yard.
 (Additionally, it’s unlikely the parent birds will continue to use it—they’ll abandon the eggs and try to build another nest.)

 Find out how long baby birds stay in the nest and more nest facts.

 When and How to Move a Bird Nest